ndemou/Out-PingStats/README.md

 All graphs except LAST RTTs and HISTOGRAM are **slow updating graphs**.
-Each bar in them represents **indicators of network quality** that are computed for a ride *period* of several seconds.
+Each bar in them represents **indicators of network quality** that are computed for a fixed *period* of several seconds.
 The *period* is 2mins by default and can be changed with `-AggregationSeconds`.
 In the x-axis you also get a tick every 10 periods (=20mins by default).